simons-devtools/vs-code-settings-extensions/README.md

-# visual studio code settings.
+# vscode settings and extentions.